posit-dev/positron/extensions/positron-python/.github/ISSUE_TEMPLATE/2_bug_report.md

 ---
 name: General bug report
-about: Issue that does not involve one of the projects listed below
+about: Issue with the Python extension, not supporting/sibling extensions
 labels: classify, bug
 ---